ivanp81/microservices/README.md

 # Advertise Microservices

-This is a proof-of-concept application, which demonstrates against an hypothetical Microservice Architecture:
+This is a proof-of-concept application which demonstrates, against an hypothetical Microservice Architecture, the following:
 - architecture component containerization through Docker
 - various type of test

-As the project focus is to provide a testing strategies the architecture don't comprise the classical infrastructure services needed by this type of architecture (e.g. Service Discovery, Service Config, etc...) and isn't tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS)
+As the project focus is to provide a testing strategies, the architecture don't comprise the classical infrastructure services needed by this type of architecture (e.g. Service Discovery, Service Config, etc...) and isn't tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS)

 Despite the premises, a pretty neat ReactJS user interface is provided.